 Pipette the acid soluble-collagen type 1 hydrogel using a serological pipette with a wide bore tip [1].
 Adjust the salt content of the collagen solution by adding the two times DMEM while gently swirling the tube for proper mixing [2].

-Talent pipetting the collagen hydrogel using a serological pipette
+Talent pipetting the collagen hydrogel using a serological pipette TEXT: 0.3 mg of Collagen per ECT

-Talent adding DMEM to the tube while swirling the tube
+Talent adding DMEM to the tube while swirling the tube TEXT: equal volume of 2x DMEM

 To neutralize the pH, add 0.2 molar sodium hydroxide while swirling the tube and confirm the neutralization by observing the red color of the Phenol-red indicator [1].
 Then, add the cell suspension drop-wise while gently swirling the tube [2].